-The piazza is the center of life in Italy, so it goes without saying that there are many important public squares in Rome.
-Here is a list of some of the Italian capital’s most important and beautiful piazze and how to get to them.
+The piazza is the center of life in Italy, so it goes without saying that there are many significant and historic public squares in the capital city of Rome.
+If you are visiting this southern Italian city, here are some of the most important and beautiful piazze Rome and details on how to get to them.

 Formerly a “field of flowers,” the Campo dei Fiori is a lively square and site of one of Rome’s most beloved fruit and vegetable markets.
 Numerous cafés, restaurants, and bars circle the Campo, making it an ideal stop day or night.
 To reach Campo dei Fiori, take bus 40, 64, or 70 to Largo Argentina.

 This large, oblong piazza was the site of an ancient Roman circus.
 Today, Piazza Navona is a wonderful pedestrian square where many locals take their evening stroll.

 Piazza Navona holds two spectacular fountains designed by Bernini.
 Encircling the square is the church of Sant’Agnese in Agone, as well as several palazzo and ochre-hued buildings.
 Piazza Navona is reached by taking bus lines 56, 60, 85, 116, 492 from Centro Storico.

 Piazza di Spagna